HaidaMarese/accessible_webpage/Readme.md

 # Accessible Design Web.

-This project demonstrates the creation of a responsive and accessible web page for a fictitious company, Accessible Design Co.
+This project demonstrates the creation of a responsive and accessible web page for a fictitious company.
 The webpage utilizes semantic HTML, Flexbox, Grid, and various accessibility features to ensure a user-friendly and inclusive experience across different devices and screen sizes.

 ## Features